Georginah2/SML5202-final-Hutt/page6.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qUiaR-bZEY4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h2> Normandy </h2>
+<p> Full  of history and culture, Normandy is home to the D-day beaches of World War Two.
+There are coastal towns and inner-city places to visit, hosting many historical sights such as Claude Monet's garden and the Bayeux Tapestry. </p>
 <p> <strong> For Museums and Points Of Interest </strong> </p>
 <p> The top five as rated by the Crazy Tourist </p>
 <p> <ol> <li> <a href="https://www.european-traveler.com/france/see-white-chalk-cliffs-arches-etretat-normandy/"> White Cliffs of Etretat: </a> https://www.european-traveler.com/france/see-white-chalk-cliffs-arches-etretat-normandy/ </li>